DocketNumber: 145, September Term, 1987

 Status: Precedential

-Modified Date: 10/19/2024
+Modified Date: 11/10/2024

-Appellants, owners of a motel, contracted with the appellees to operate the motel’s restaurant under a profit sharing lease.
-About two years later it appeared to the appellants that terminating the arrangement would be more efficient than continuing It.
+Appellants, owners of a motel, contracted with the appellees to operate the motel's restaurant under a profit sharing lease.
+About two years later it appeared to the appellants that terminating the arrangement would be more efficient than continuing it.
 Appellants effected termination by locking out the appellees without notice.
 This strategy for maximizing value failed to consider all of the costs.
 When the dust settled after the resulting litigation, the appellees held judgments based on jury verdicts totaling $979,400 in compensatory and punitive damages for breach of contract, conversion, and malicious interference with business relationships.
 Acting through counsel who were not trial counsel, appellants have assigned numerous errors.
 The principal claim of error with which we agree, and which carries a price tag of $800,000, was permitting the jury to treat the breach of the contract between the parties as a tort.

 The individual defendants, appellants Robert L. Kirby, Sr. (Robert Sr.) and his two sons, Robert L. Kirby, Jr. (Robert Jr.) and Phillip D. Kirby (Phillip), are in the business of operating motels.
 Their headquarters is in Northern Virginia.
 Each of the Kirbys owns one-third of the stock of the corporate defendant, appellant K & K Management, Inc., a Virginia corporation (K & K).
 K & K owns and operates Harbor City Inn, a 125 room, Baltimore City motel which is franchised as part of the Best Western chain.
-Harbor City Inn is on Russell Street, just north of 1-95 and south of the Camden Industrial Park, in a neighborhood dominated by warehouses, gasoline stations, and a municipal refuse incinerator.
+Harbor City Inn is on Russell Street, just north of I-95 and south of the Camden Industrial Park, in a neighborhood dominated by warehouses, gasoline stations, and a municipal refuse incinerator.
 Harbor City Inn has a restaurant, the public areas of which are a main dining room, a smaller room for private groups, and a bar.
 Prior to the contract between the parties to this case, a Maynard Meyers (Meyers) operated the motel restaurant but, by August 1981, he no longer planned to continue operating it.

 In K & K's search for a successor to Meyers, Phillip visited the Lees' Seoul Restaurant and opened negotiations.
 K & K had to have a restaurant, particularly to serve breakfast.
 The Lees were attracted by off-street parking and by K & K's alcoholic beverage license.
 The negotiations resulted in a written contract between Mr. and Mrs. Lee and K & K, prepared by K & K, and dated August 12, 1981 (the Agreement).

 For working capital the Lees furnished $20,000.
 This was deposited into an escrow account which required two signatures, one that of a representative of K & K and the other that of a representative of the Lees.
 K & K maintained the accounting records of the venture at its headquarters.
 As a financial control the Agreement called for an operating account, with the same signature requirement, into which all restaurant receipts were to be deposited and from which all restaurant expenditures would be made.
 In actual operation a third account was also established.
 Known as the management account, it seems to have been intended initially for cash purchases and it required only the signature of a person designated by the Lees.
-The amount from receipts to be deposited into the management account was subject to K & K’s approval.
-We shall call both the operating account and the management account the “business accounts.”
+The amount from receipts to be deposited into the management account was subject to K & K's approval.
+We shall call both the operating account and the management account the "business accounts."[1]
+Under the Agreement, the restaurant venture paid no rent to K & K but did pay $500 per month to K & K for utilities.

 "If and to the extent that the cash flow of the restaurant operation [did] not cover the expenses thereof, such deficit [was to] be made up by a transfer of funds from the escrow account to the operating account."
 Any net proceeds which were "not reinvested to upgrade the facility" were to be paid eighty percent to the Lees and twenty percent to K & K. The Lees had the right to decide, at times and in amounts of their choosing, "to reinvest net profits or to withdraw net profits and distribute them[.]"
 If funds in the business accounts were "insufficient to cover all existing current and accrued expenses," the Lees were to transfer sufficient funds from the escrow account, and, if they failed to do so, K & K had the right immediately to terminate the Agreement.